 The consensus of the group meeting across successive sessions was that the topic was urgent and necessary to develop with further inquiry.
 To instigate dialogue we have embraced a series of motivating questions including:

-- What do we (as Canadian citizens) believe to be a socially and culturally responsible foreign policy?
+- What do we (as Canadians) believe to be a socially and culturally responsible foreign policy?

 - How should Canada conduct herself in the complex future of international relations?
 What are our proposed decision criteria for state responses?